andreterceiro/treemap/README.md

 - Value 17 - dimensions: 575 x 203.26086956.
 Area: 116,875

 We elaborated [this script](test/manual/test2.php) to build this treemap, with these values, with PHP (and GD).
 And you can see the execution of this script [here](http://www.terceiro.com.br/treemap/test2.php).

+### 2 (lines) x 3 (columns) treemap

+Now let's make a treemap with 3 colums, with the same values of the previous study case.